 In the Project Explorer under the main Codes branch, all codes are listed.
-If you only want to see the list of codes, click on the code icon in the toolbar.
+If you only want to see the list of codes, go to the Home ribbon and select Codes from the Navigator section.
 The number behind a main codes branch, e.g., (11) is the total number of first level entries.
 These can be folders, categories and independent codes.

 The number behind a folder, is the number of quotations coded by independent codes or sub codes that are contained within the folder.
 As you can apply multiple codes to the same quotation (i.e., multi-value coding), the total can be different from adding up all the numbers for all independent and all subcodes.